oddbird/oddleventy/content/learn/courses/anchor-positioning.md

 Anchor positioning is currently not available in all browsers, and it will be 2 to 3 years before you can safely assume all your users have it.
 But now is the time to add this new tool to your toolkit.
-Here's why.

 The ability to describe anchor positioning in a more declarative way has changed how I think about layout.
 It has unlocked new possibilities and made for better user experiences.
 And with the polyfill, all your users can have the same experience without waiting for browsers to catch up.

-## Don't add another dependency
+## Don't add another forever dependency

 While it's tempting to reach for the JavaScript library you've used in the past, they introduce performance bottlenecks and ongoing maintenance.
 As part of the